marijnfs/zig-p2p/doc/idea.md

     - Base key: Using key based merkle-tree derivate to generate sub-keys.
 You probably don't want to use basekey anywhere, apps only see sub-key.

 # Fiction
     - Flash Fiction board.
-Simple message board, with pe rsonal ratings.
+Simple message board, with personal ratings.
 How to keep privacy (you assert you give this part to openness.
     - Program has subtree key, but public part has a subtree of that.
 Continuously updates by hashing key continuously.
 Just keep a number that increments (forward safety) as part of the hash-input.
     - Should define standard _public_ protocol, with forward secrecy keys.
 In the end though we need ratings, that need a base-trustee to give trust to ratings.
 Passing on trust to sub-entities would still give a path to this entity, unless sub-entities are very well managed as anonymous ghost entitities.
 Trust could be transfered in a non-trackable mixing style (like lightning),
     - This could define base of trust-setup.
 Could all trees and subtrees use base trust 'currency'?
 Maybe sub-trees need lightning style commitments to keep them off-chain.